 - Categorize your listing properly – Google and other local networks like Bing often allow businesses to choose primary and secondary “categories” to classify their business.
 Choosing multiple categories for your listings is a good idea when possible, but only if those categories accurately reflect what you have to offer at each location.
-And don’t forget, ATM locations are also eligible for their own Local Listings.
+And don’t forget, ATM locations are also eligible for their own Local Listings and should be claimed as part of an effective ATM marketing plan.
 Relevant Google Local categories for financial institutions include:

 Bank, Bank or ATM, Investment Bank, Investment Service, Savings Bank, Credit Counseling Service, Credit Union, Federal Credit Union, Money Order Service, Money Transfer Service, Loan Agency, Check Cashing Service, Mortgage Broker, Mortgage Lender, Financial Consultant, Financial Institution, Financial Planner

 - Link to your Local Listings – As a best practice, your bank or credit union should have individual pages on your website for each branch location.
 Within each location page on your website, you’ll want to make sure you embed a Google map that links to the corresponding Google Maps listing.
 Implement location-based schema on your website’s individual location pages, especially on the name, address, and phone number of each location (NAP).